Diodes and LEDs

 red when we see it, while blue LEDs produce light with shorter

-wavelengths of about 430-500 nanometers, which we see as blue.
-(You can
+wavelengths of about 430–500 nanometers, which we see as blue.

 You can also get LEDs that make invisible infrared light, which is

-useful in things like "magic eye" beams for optical smoke detectors and
+in things like optical smoke detectors and

 What's so good about LEDs?